sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 Next up is the Snippet `snt-subscription_manager_registration`.
 It is derived of `redhat_register` and has been overly simplified.
 It does *not* support an HTTP proxy, for instance, as I don't need it.

-The one specialty I'd like to point out is that it detect [Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel) repositories and disables them right after registering with Satellite.
+The one specialty I'd like to point out is that it checks for [Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel) repositories and disables them right after registering with Satellite.

 The responsible code Snippet is the following:
 ```erb